You may be able to claim for ‘subsidence’ (sinking) damage caused by coal mining, for example:

 You’ll usually get a decision on your claim within 90 days.

-If you don’t agree with the decision
+If you do not agree with the decision

 Otherwise apply under the General Arbitration Scheme.